equivalentideas/home/_posts/2014-02-17-approaching-principles-for-independent-archives.markdown

 I'm advocating for lots of small projects with divergent approaches, so why suggested common principles?
 What I'm really trying to do is get people to share their ideas and experiences in a useful form that can be quickly adapted to other projects.
 Each projects should have their own distinct principles, and they should be made available on a `/principles` page.

-Because principles are modular by nature, you can consider your own project’s position and then drawn on the knowledge of people who’ve been there before.
+Because principles are modular by nature, you can consider your own project’s position and then draw on the knowledge of people who’ve been there before.
 Reuse and plug together a your own personal set of guidelines.
 [Jeremy Keith’s](http://adactio.com/ 'Jeremy Keith's website) [collection of principles](http://principles.adactio.com 'Design Principles collection') is a great resource.

 ## How &amp; Why to Contribute